libAtoms/workflow/docs/source/overview.rst

 run them as (possibly remote) queued jobs, and this has been implemented for most of its operations.
 This is achieved by wrapping the operation in a call to ``wfl.pipeline.autoparallelize``.
-In addition to parallelising on readily accessible cores, the operations may executed in a number of independently queued jobs on an HPC cluster with the help of `ExPyRe <https://github.com/libAtoms/ExPyRe>`_.
+In addition to parallelising on readily accessible cores, the operations may be executed in a number of independently queued jobs on an HPC cluster with the help of `ExPyRe <https://github.com/libAtoms/ExPyRe>`_.